 SEO is a valuable service (of course I would say that...
 I'm biased) - but communicating this value is not always done well, especially when it is so often compared to its sister strategy, PPC, which has such fast and easily measurable results.
 But SEO carries just as much, if not more value in the long term and can continue generating revenue and brand awareness for your business long into the future.
-The hard part is communicating the benefits of SEO to clients without just throwing a bunch of stats at them.
+The hard part is communicating the benefits of SEO to managers and stakeholders without just throwing a bunch of stats at them.
 But there is a way.

 We're heavily invested in carrying out great SEO at Adido, not only for our clients but as a major part of the company’s own marketing strategy.